alexconst/alexconst.github.io/technical/packer.md

 ```
 The blocks above are common to the builders of local VMs (QEMU, VMware, VirtualBox).
 The `boot_command` relates to the Debian preseed file and it is what is typed by Packer when installing the guest OS.
 Using `root-login=false` enables the normal account to use sudo.
+The `http_directory` points to the directory with our preseed.cfg file.

 ## QEMU, Virtualbox, and VMware builders
 These blocks are more verbose than needed as several default values are set for clarity and could be omitted instead.
-The most interesting option is `headless` which you'll eventually want to set to true.
 ```json
 {
     "builders": [